DSharpPlus/DSharpPlus/docs/articles/migration/3x_to_4x.md

 - `SendPaginatedMessageAsync`

 ## VoiceNext
 VoiceNext went through a substantial rewrite.
-Below are some of the Key Highlights:
+Below are some of the key highlights:
 - Implemented support for Voice Gateway v4
 - Implemented support for lite and suffix encryption mode
 - Improved performance